Police: Best Buy burglars swiped $70,000 in electronics

-CHAMPAIGN — Champaign police are investigating a multi-thousand dollar theft from a big box electronics store.
+CHAMPAIGN — Police are investigating a multi-thousand-dollar theft from a big-box electronics store.

 Sgt.
-Dave Griffet said employees of Best Buy, 2117 N. Prospect Ave., arrived for work about 7:45 a.m. on Tuesday, Oct.
-22, and found a hole in the north wall “big enough for a person to enter and hand the items out to someone else.”
+Dave Griffet said employees of Best Buy, 2117 N. Prospect Ave., arrived for work about 7:45 a.m.
+Oct.
+22 and found a hole in the north wall “big enough for a person to enter and hand the items out to someone else.”

-Burglars got through an exterior wall — he wasn’t certain how — and entered a secure area where electronics are kept.
+Burglars got through an exterior wall — Griffet wasn’t certain how — and entered a secure area where electronics are kept.

 Griffet said more than 50 Microsoft tablets and more than 50 Apple watches, with a total value of about $70,000, were taken.